UnforeseenOcean/crackgpg/README.md

 Although with more than 20,000 keys/s it takes months or years to crack the passphrase using brute force mechanisms.

 ## Download
-You can download the latest version of [ crackgpg ](https://bintray.com/pfichtner/generic/crackgpg/_latestVersion) from bintray.
+You can download the latest version of [ crackgpg ](https://github.com/pfichtner/crackgpg/releases/latest) from github's release page.

 ## Links
 * rephrase http://www.roguedaemon.net/rephrase/
 * nasty http://www.vanheusden.com/nasty/